kyma-project/cloud-manager/docs/user/resources/04-70-10-aws-vpc-peering.md

-## AWS Vpc Peering
+## AWS VPC Peering

 The `awsvpcpeering.cloud-resources.kyma-project.io` custom resource (CR) specifies the virtual network peering between Kyma and the remote AWS Virtual Private Cloud (VPC) network.
 Virtual network peering is only possible within the networks of the same cloud provider.

-Once an AwsVpcPeering CR is created and reconciled, the Cloud Manager controller first creates a virtual network peering connection in the Virtual Private Cloud (VPC) network of the Kyma cluster in the underlying cloud provider and accepts VPC peering connection in the remote cloud provider account.
+Once an `AwsVpcPeering` CR is created and reconciled, the Cloud Manager controller first creates a virtual network peering connection in the VPC network of the Kyma cluster in the underlying cloud provider and accepts VPC peering connection in the remote cloud provider account.

 Cloud Manager initiates VPC peering connection from the Kyma underlying cloud provider.
 Cloud Manager must be authorized to accept VPC peering connection in the remote cloud provider account.
 For cross-account access, Cloud Manager uses [`AssumeRole`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/assume-role.html).

-You must create CloudManagerPeeringRole with trust policy that allows Cloud Manager principal `arn:aws:iam::{194230256199}:user/cloud-manager-peering-ENV` to assume that role.
+You must create **CloudManagerPeeringRole** with a trust policy that allows Cloud Manager principal `arn:aws:iam::{194230256199}:user/cloud-manager-peering-ENV` to assume that role.
 ENV corresponds to dev, stage, or prod.
 ```json
 {